Use the Excel Export API to Merge Cells or Split Merged Cells

-When you merge a cell range, the data (value, formula and format settings) of only the top left non-empty cell will appear in the resulting merged cell.
+When you merge a cell range, the content and format settings of only the top-left cell will appear in the resulting merged cell.
 The data contained in other cells of the original range will be lost.

 Split Merged Cells

-To get all merged cells in the specified cell range, use the CellRange.GetMergedRanges method.
+To split all merged cells in the worksheet at once, call the IXlMergedCells.Clear method.

-The image below shows how cells are merged and split in a worksheet (the workbook is opened in Microsoft® Excel®).
-Note that only the “B2” data (the top left non-empty cell) appears in the top-left cell of the range of split cells.
+The image below shows how cells are split in a worksheet (the workbook is opened in Microsoft® Excel®).
+Note that the content of the merged cell appears in the top-left cell of the range of split cells.